aJimenez19037/ChickenFriedKrabz/lightning_talk/README.md

 ### Run test file
-After the model has been trained, run the "rps_test.py" file.
-This file takes in images included in our "images" directory and uses the model to classify each image as either Rock, Paper, or Scissors
+After the model has been trained, run the "rps_test2.py" file.
+This file takes in images included in our "images" directory and uses the model to classify each image as either Rock, Paper, or Scissors.
+This file will also output the image it predicted with its prediction label.

-    python rps_test.py
+    python rps_test2.py

 OR

-    python3 rps_test.py
+    python3 rps_test2.py

 ### Hooray, you are done!